metafacture/metafacture-documentation/flux-commands.md

 change-id
 ---------
-- description:	By default changes the record id to the value of the '_id' literal (if present).
-Use the contructor to choose another literal as id source.
+- description:	By default changes the record ID to the value of the '_id' literal (if present).
+Use the contructor to choose another literal as ID source.
 - options:	keepidliteral (boolean), idliteral (String), keeprecordswithoutidliteral (boolean)
 - signature:	StreamReceiver -> StreamReceiver
 - java class:	org.metafacture.mangling.RecordIdChanger